tunderdomb/stations/README.md

 `channel` the channel to subscribe

-`listener` the callback to call on messages
+`listener` the callback to call on messages.
+           Listeners receive a `Message` object as the only argument

 ```js
 radio.subscribe("", function listener( message ){